-What impact can commercial solar degradation rate have on your business?
+What impact can commercial solar degradation rates have on your business?

 It definitely can be.
 The fact is, those six- or seven-tenths of a percentage point in degradation rate could add up to thousands of kilowatt-hours of energy lost every year, depending on the number of panels and how long they’ve been generating electricity.
-That means you spend money pulling power from the grid rather than from your installed solar panels—which, for a large commercial installation, could mean hundreds of thousands of dollars over the system’s lifetime.
-A big deal indeed.
+That means you could end up spending money pulling power from the grid, rather than from your installed solar panels—which, for a large commercial installation, could mean hundreds of thousands of dollars over the system’s lifetime.

-That’s why it’s important to consider whether it would make better long-term financial sense to save up-front on lower-quality panels with a higher degradation rate, or invest in higher-quality (and potentially more expensive) panels that degrade more slowly.
-The difference in degradation rate can translate into a significant amount of money over the next 10, 15 or 25+ years—and should be considered upfront as you evaluate your options.
+That’s why it’s important to consider whether it would make better long-term financial sense to save upfront on lower-quality panels with a higher degradation rate, or invest in higher-quality (and potentially more expensive) panels that degrade more slowly.
+The potential cost savings should be considered upfront as you evaluate your options:

 “The difference in degradation rate can translate into a significant amount of money over the next 10, 15 or 25+ years...”

-What causes solar panel degradation and how to keep the rate as low as possible
+Causes of solar panel degradation—and how to keep the rate as low as possible

 - Check your panels annually for physical damage, such as trees or bushes blowing in the wind and creating scratches.
 The more surface scratches on your panels, the faster they degrade.